Please ensure JavaScript is enabled for purposes of website accessibility Thyroid Eye Disease vs. Graves Disease | What's the Difference?

 As a rare and complicated disease, TED treatment requires a specialist who is familiar with treating it.
 Doctors who are most familiar with TED are usually specialized ophthalmologists, such as oculoplastic surgeons, neuro-ophthalmologists, and strabismus surgeons.
 Remember, TED can get worse over time.
 Getting treatment as early as possible can help prevent further eye damage.

-TED often develops in people who have Graves’ disease.
+Many patients who have Graves' disease develop TED.
 But they are separate conditions that require different treatment.
 There’s a lot of information about these two conditions, but some of it can be confusing.
 Scroll on to find out what’s myth and what’s fact.

 FACT: TED is a different condition from Graves’ disease.